oxheadalpha/tezos-k8s/charts/snapshot-scheduler/README.md

       - ...
 ```

-The Helm template loops over **the first** in each type array `snapshot-archive-node` and `snapshot-rolling-node`.
+The Helm template loops over each node type - `snapshot-archive-node` and `snapshot-rolling-node` - and selects **the first** instance in the `instances` list.
 If you have multiple rolling/archive nodes only the first one of each type is targeted by the snapshot scheduler.

 No additonal values are required other than those required by Tezos-K8s itself.